converspace/activitypush-specification/README.md

 <
 < {JSON Activity Streams}
 ```
 `pingback.receiver` needs to figure out the `activity` based on the `content-type` (if it's a HTML page look for Activity Streams microformat, if it's a JSON Activity Stream just read it).
-Once it has the `activity`, `pingback.receiver` should check that the `object` in the `activity` is valid.
+Once it has the `activity`, `pingback.receiver` should check that the `object` in the `activity` is valid. `pingback.receiver` should treat `source` idempotently.

 ## See also